keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 [Executing sequential tasks](../implementing/tasks/#executing-sequential-tasks)
 for more information.

-## Examples for a custom-runtime container
+## Examples for a container-runtime

 For an example of a `KeptnTaskDefinition` that defines a custom container. see